Popular Japanese Good Luck Charms

 japanese good luck charm

 In Japan, there exists hundreds of good luck charms, talismans and amulets which vary according to the regions, gods, beliefs and the field of life (health, happiness, luck, love, wealth, success...).
 These lucky charms are named engimono in Japanese.
 A large majority of Japanese people believe in good (and bad) fortune, and many people possess one or more engimono.
 Generally, these talismans can be bought in temples and shrines.
 A good time to buy one is shortly after the New Year to ensure good fortune and good luck for the upcoming year.
 Whether you believe in it or not, Japanese lucky charms still make great souvenirs to bring back from your trip to Japan.
-In this article, we will introduce you to nine of the most popular Japanese good luck charms (among both Japanese and tourists).
+In this article, we introduce you to 15 of the most popular Japanese good luck charms, beloved by both locals and tourists alike.

 Maneki Neko, the lucky cat